Skip to main content

 Fusion mode

-Multiple providers can be combined:
+Multiple providers can be combined for hybrid classification:

 providers = [